platformsh/platformsh-docs/src/gettingstarted/own-code.md

 # Import your own code

+Welcome to Platform.sh!

-Importing your own code to Platform.sh is as easy as installing the CLI and configuring your application with a few files.
+Importing your own code to Platform.sh is as easy as installing the CLI and configuring your application with a few yaml files.

-In the code examples select the language your application uses, and this guide will take you through the steps to start developing with Platform.sh!
+When code examples are provided in the guide, click the language of your application.
+If you consult those examples and a few templates as you go along, your code will be up and running on Platform.sh in no time.

 <html>
 <head>